Generalized saturation game: -saturation games

 Now, we give a strategy for Max.
 Assume first that he is the second player.
 If there is at least one isolated vertex after the move of Mini, he follows Stage 1, otherwise, he proceeds to Stage 2.

 \textbf{Stage 1}.
 Max chooses the first of the following three rules that is satisfied, depending on the type of the connected component $C$ Mini played in her last move:

 \begin{enumerate} \item $C$ is a $K_2$.
 Max tries to claim an isolated $K_2$.
-If that is not possible, he creates a $P_3$ connecting $C$ with one isolated vertex and then proceeds to Stage 2.
+If that is not possible, he creates a copy of $P_3$ connecting $C$ with one isolated vertex and then proceeds to Stage 2.

-\item $C$ is a $P_3$.
+\item $C$ is a copy of $P_3$.
 Max claims the edge that completes the triangle.

-\item $C$ has four vertices: \begin{enumerate} \item If $C$ is a $P_4$, Max claims the edge that completes the $C_4$. \item Else, if there is a free edge in that component Max claims it. \item Else, if there are at least two isolated vertices Max claims an isolated $K_2$. \item Else, if there is one isolated vertex, and on top of that either an isolated edge or an isolated triangle, Max claims the edge that creates, respectively, a $P_3$ or a triangle with one appended edge, which in this proof will denote by $G_4^1$.
+\item $C$ has four vertices: \begin{enumerate} \item If $C$ is a copy of $P_4$, Max claims the edge that completes the copy of $C_4$. \item Else, if there is a free edge in that component Max claims it. \item Else, if there are at least two isolated vertices Max claims an isolated $K_2$. \item Else, if there is one isolated vertex, and on top of that either an isolated edge or an isolated triangle, Max claims the edge that creates, respectively, a copy of $P_3$ or a triangle with one appended edge, which in this proof we will denote by $G_4^1$.
 Then he proceeds to Stage 2. \item Otherwise, Max proceeds to Stage 2. \end{enumerate}

 \end{enumerate}

 \textbf {Stage 2}.
 Max repeatedly plays any legal move till the end of the game.